 “Registered Name Holder” means the holder of a Registered Name.

-“Registrar Tool Kit” comprises the EPP, APIs and Software.
+“Registrar Guide” comprises the EPP, APIs and Software.

 “Registry Agreement” means the Registry Agreement between Registry Operator and ICANN for the operation of the Registry TLD, as amended, restated or replaced from time to time.
 The Registry Agreement is incorporated by reference with respect to those provisions regarding obligations of Registrar as set forth herein.